Lomeli12/DL2IDScript/README.md

 ### Using the executable

 1. Download the newest `DL2IDScript.zip` from the [*Releases*](https://github.com/Lomeli12/DL2IDScript/releases) page.
-2. Open the zip file and copy `DL2IDScript.exe` and `msys-2.0.dll` into the same folder as your `data0.pak` file.
+2. Open the zip file and copy `DL2IDScript.exe` into the same folder as your `data0.pak` file.
     1. On Steam, right-click `Dying Light 2`, go under *Manage*, then click on *Browse local files*.
     2. Open the `ph` folder and then the  `source` folder. `data0.pak` should be in there.
 3. Double-click on `DL2IDScript.exe` and follow the prompts to generate an up-to-date mod.